KendyC/kendyc.github.io/ReadMe.md

 what can we build? and what can we make? what can we fix? and what can we break?

-and as we learn, we play, we explore and race, we help make the world a better place.
+and as we learn, we play, we explore and race, we help make the world a better place

 and together...we make the future!